TickTeam/guide-tt/chrome_extension_app/1_how_to_create_a_task_list.md

 ### How to create a task list?

-Click the bulleted list icon on the top left of the toolbar to switch to the task lists page.
-Then, click the “+” icon to create a new task list.
+Click the hamburger button in the top-left corner to switch to the task lists sidebar.
+Then click the "+ Add List" icon immediately below the bottommost list.